MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -PasswordComplexity
 The PasswordComplexity parameter specifies the password complexity.
-Valid values for this parameter are:
+Valid values are:

 - An integer.
-- $null (blank): The setting isn't configured.
-This is the default value.

 ```yaml
 Type: Int64